-You want your marketing materials to convey your promotion in a transparent, consistent and fluid way.
-Consider all of your options and decide which is going to reach your target customer in the most effective way.
+You want your marketing materials to convey your promotion in a transparent, consistent, and fluid way.
+Consider all of your options and decide which will reach your target customer most effectively.

 I have included a few examples of notable companies using scarcity to sell their products and services.

-Amazon – This online retailer utilizes both methods of scarcity marketing to their advantage.
-In the first photo, you will notice that they have a “Deal of the Day” section with a countdown timer for when customers can purchase certain goods at a discounted price.
+Amazon – This online retailer utilizes both methods of scarcity marketing to its advantage.
+In the first photo, you will notice that they have a “Deal of the Day” section with a countdown timer when customers can purchase certain goods at a discounted price.

 The second photo shows their use of limited number scarcity marketing by letting customers know how many products are left in stock and encouraging customers to order soon.

-Arby’s – Many food and beverage businesses utilize the seasonal or limited-time-only offerings to lure guests to their establishment.
-Here is an example of how Arby’s incorporates limited time menu items on their website.
+Arby’s – Many foods and beverage businesses utilize seasonal or limited-time-only offerings to lure guests to their establishment.
+Here is an example of how Arby’s incorporates limited-time menu items on their website.

 Groupon – This is an interesting example because Groupon has taken the scarcity marketing principle and turned it into their core business model.
 If you aren’t familiar with Groupon, it is a website that allows you to buy products or services within a time constraint.